han191299/starter-snake-python/README.md

 # Battlesnake Python Starter Project
+# We used minimax algorithm

 An official Battlesnake template written in Python.
 Get started at [play.battlesnake.com](https://play.battlesnake.com).